Meteospax/obsidian-lexicalcs-plugin/.github/CODE_OF_CONDUCT.md

-At PATTERNU, the project's maintainers are committed to creating an inclusive and respectful environment for all members, participants, and contributors: it is believed, that a strong and welcoming community is essential to fostering collaboration, innovation, growth and common landscape of open-source.
+At LEXICALCS, the project's maintainers are committed to creating an inclusive and respectful environment for all members, participants, and contributors: it is believed, that a strong and welcoming community is essential to fostering collaboration, innovation, growth and common landscape of open-source.